Return to School Plan 2020

 - What safety and health measures should be put in place when we reopen?

 - What will be the impact of the reopening on the academic organization?

 Prerequisite for school reopening

 The following conditions need to be met in order for the school to reopen:

-- The Shelter in Place is lifted for education.
+- The Shelter in Place is lifted for childcare and K-12 schools.

 - The Return to School Plan can be safely implemented, aligned with international best practices and federal, state and local government & public agencies requirements.